 The multigroup structure of MORSE provides many advantages over continuous energy codes.
-For example, because MORSE and discrete ordinates codes use the same cross sections, the results obtained with all the codes may be compared for determination of purely geometric effects.
-MORSE-discrete ordinates code coupling is also facilitated because of the cross sections, as well as use of discrete ordinates-generated albedo data.
-The adjoint calculation option, either singularly or discrete ordinates coupled, is a relatively simple task to implement with MORSE.
+Because they use the same cross sections, MORSE and discrete ordinates code results may be compared for determination of purely geometric effects.
+MORSE-discrete ordinates coupling is also facilitated because of the cross sections, as well as use of discrete ordinates generated albedo data.
+The adjoint calculation option, either singularly or discrete ordinates-coupled, is a relatively simple task to implement.